krislette/tartaglify/README.md

 ## About The Project

 > Tartaglify is a chrome extension that changes all images on a website, into Tartaglia's
 > (from genshin Impact) images.
-It is unpublished because Google has requires a fee, but
+It is unpublished because Google requires a fee, but
 > you can still access it by following the <a href="#installation">installation guide</a>.

 ## Extension Snapshots